fruit/sfDoctrineTablePlugin/README.markdown

           foreignAlias: Cities

-  After base table are generated, you can see following methods beside other methods:
+  After executing ``doctrine:build-tables`` you can see following methods beside other methods:

     [php]
     <?php